linebender/vello/research/vello_encoding/README.md

 This package contains types that represent data that [Vello] can render.

+Its source now lives under `research/`, but its published package and Rust crate name remain `vello_encoding`.

 Significant changes are documented in [the changelog].

 ## Minimum supported Rust Version (MSRV)

-This version of Vello Encoding has been verified to compile with **Rust 1.92** and later.
+This version of Vello Encoding has been verified to compile with **Rust 1.89** and later.

 Future versions of Vello Encoding might increase the Rust version requirement.
 It will not be treated as a breaking change and as such can even happen with small patch releases.